-What kinds of research training support are available through NICHD or NIH?
+- What kinds of research training support are available through the NICHD and the NIH?

 The NIH supports training of graduate students and postdoctoral fellows through several mechanisms:

 - The Ruth L. Kirschstein National Research Service Award (NRSA) program.
 These fellowships (e.g., F31, F32) provide stipends for salary support as well as small institutional allowances to partially offset costs of research, tuition, and health insurance.

 - Students and postdoctoral fellows may also be supported by Institutional Training Grants (i.e., T32, K12).
 These grants are awarded to an institution to support several trainee positions or "slots."

 - Career Development Awards (K awards) provide support for senior postdoctoral fellows or faculty-level candidates.
 K awards are designed to promote the career development of specific groups of individuals based on their past training and career stage.
 The objective of the K programs is to bring candidates to the point where they are able to conduct their research independently and are competitive for major grant support.